 It is not clear whether this suit will prosper, as the late fees are described on the Sezzle website and NSF fees imposed by banks are not under Sezzle’s control.

 Is Sezzle Up Worth It?

 That said, there is the same caveat that comes with credit cards: Be careful not to let it trick you into overspending.
-It’s best to use short-term financing tools to build credit, not for buying things you can’t afford.
+It’s best to use short-term financing tools to build credit, not to buy things you can’t afford.

 ⚠️ If you use Sezzle Up to finance your shopping because you don’t have the money to pay upfront, you risk missing installments, incurring extra charges, and damaging your credit.